spraakbanken/swell-project/Normalization_guidelines.md

 2. Since error correction and error annotation are conceptually distinct tasks, it is logical to perform them independently.
 For example, it might be beneficial to outsource normalisation to researchers in second-language acquisition, that is, to people who are experts in comparing target hypotheses for learner texts.
 In contrast, annotation of corrections might be handled just as well by students.

-3. There is currently no consensus on a measure for inter-annotator agreement for normalisation.
+3. There is currently no consensus on how to measure inter-annotator agreement for normalisation.
 Because of this, inter-annotator agreement for error annotation should be calculated based on a given normalisation.
 By separating normalisation and error annotation (and their representations), this becomes straightforward.

 4. The parallel corpus that is generated as a result of normalisation and error annotation is a valuable resource for independent purposes, which might be used for development of automatic methods for identifying learner errors or even for correction of learner text.